Mukti-M/SecurityBreachAnalysis/README.md

 - The photos used on the home and sign-up page are from This Open-Source site
 - The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements

+Thank you to my instructors and peers for their valuable feedback and support throughout this project.
+Special thanks to Vasi, Paul for their guidance on data visualisation techniques.